Forrest Gump Monument Valley filming locations. The main reason most people come to southern Utah!

 At least, finding the Forrest Gump filming locations was one of the main reasons I went to southern Utah.

-My mom and I had just finished up in Page, Arizona and needed to head to Mancos, Colorado, so when I found out that the exact location Forrest gave up on his cross country run and decided to go home was on our way, I was ecstatic.
+My mom and I had just finished up in Page, Arizona.
+Our next stop was Mancos, Colorado, so when I found out that the exact location Forrest gave up on his cross-country run and decided to go home was on our way, I was ecstatic.

-Monument Valley Navajo Tribal Park is a sacred (and gorgeous!) place that deserves a visit on any southwest road trip, so even if you think you’d just like to stop by Forrest Gump Point, try to budget an extra two or three hours to take it all in.
+Monument Valley Navajo Tribal Park is a sacred (and gorgeous!) place that deserves a visit on any southwest road trip.
+It’s even one of the things Utah is famous for.
+So even if you think you’d just like to stop by Forrest Gump Point, try to budget an extra two or three hours to take in the entire area, instead of just stopping for a photo and skedaddling.

 Here’s all you need to know about the movie magic in the area: